jina-ai/finetuner/docs/concepts/login.md

 If you want to download public data or models published by other users, you must add `[namespace]/` before the name of the data or artifact.
 For example, `finetuner/quora-train-da`,
-where `finetuner` is the namespace for the account, and `quora-train-da` is the name of the data, which refers to the quora training set.
+where `finetuner` is the namespace for the account, and `quora-train-da` is the name of the dataset, which refers to the quora training set.

 To retrieve your own namespace,